ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   This layer is where your business logic should live.

-  It's just a collection of classes with clear porpuses following the **SOLID** principles.
+  It's just a collection of classes with clear porpuses, following the **SOLID** principles applied to node.js.

   _In this layer there should not exists any form of 'SQL query', use the data access layer for that._